 - Meaning: “Thank you so much” or “I’m truly grateful.”

-- When to Use: For heartfelt thanks, such as thanking a teacher for their guidance.
+- When to use: for heartfelt thanks, like thanking a teacher for their guidance.

 - Pronunciation: hohn-toh-nee ah-ree-gah-toh goh-zah-ee-mahss.